bartoszmodelski/ocaml-preemption-attempts/README.md

 Unhandled effect.
 As above.

 Something that works here is to call `finalise_release` and re-enter the scheduler to run the next task.
-But that can only be done a limited number of times before we blow through the stack limit.
-Also tasks buried under a never-yielding stack are not accessible.
+But that's going to blow through the stack and tasks buried under a never-yielding stack are inaccessible.

 ## Perform effect in true signal handler